grtjn/mlvagrant/README.md

 **IMPORTANT: DON'T CHANGE ONCE YOU HAVE CREATED THE VM'S!!**

 ### vm_version
-CentOS base VM version - defaults to 6.7, allowed: 5.11/6.5/6.6/6.7/6.8/7.0/7.1/7.2
+CentOS base VM version - defaults to 7.2, allowed: 5.11/6.5/6.6/6.7/6.8/7.0/7.1/7.2

-Note: CentOS 5(.11) does not support MarkLogic 8
+Note: MarkLogic 8+ does not support CentOS 5-
-Note: MarkLogic 9 requires CentOS 7
+Note: MarkLogic 9+ does not support CentOS 6-

 ### ml_version
-Major MarkLogic release to install - defaults to 8, allowed: 5,6,7,8,9 (installers need to be present)
+Major MarkLogic release to install - defaults to 9, allowed: 5,6,7,8,9 (installers need to be present)

 ### nr_hosts
 Number of hosts in the cluster - defaults to 3, minimum for failover support